topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ### Step 7: Apply Changes using the command
 $ sudo systemctl reload nginx
-The new website is now active, but the web root /var/www/projectLEMP is still empty. so we create an index.html file in that location so that we can test that the new server block works as expected using the command:
+The new website is now active, but the web root /var/www/projectLEMP is still empty. so I created an index.html file in that location so I can test that the new server block works as expected using the command:

 sudo echo 'Hello LEMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/LEMPStack/index.html

 ### Step 8: Website Verification
-We open the website URL using the IP address
+I opened the website URL using the IP address

 http://Public-IP-Address:80
 http://<Public-IP-Address>:80